jiaoshuntian/ivory-operator/docs/content/tutorial/connection-pooling.md

 ### Replicas

-PGO deploys one PgBouncer instance by default.
-You may want to run multiple PgBouncer instances to have some level of redundancy, though you still want to be mindful of how many connections are going to your Postgres database!
+IVYO deploys one PgBouncer instance by default.
+You may want to run multiple PgBouncer instances to have some level of redundancy, though you still want to be mindful of how many connections are going to your Ivory database!

 You can manage the number of PgBouncer instances that are deployed through the `spec.proxy.pgBouncer.replicas` attribute.